Shmielen/100DaysofCode/README.md

 Day 10
 The File: DaysInMonth.py demonstartes the use of outputs in functions The File: Calculator.py and Calcart.py demonstrates the use of dictionaries flags and while loops, as well as output functions

+Day 11
+The Files: BlackJack.py and BJart.py demonstrate most of the concepts learnt in the first 10 days of the channel